malayjoshi13/Understanding-Transformer/README.md

 ## Training Results

-Training results of Vanilla Transformer trained on the [WMT-14 dataset](https://torchtext.readthedocs.io/en/latest/datasets.html#wmt14) dataset from [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper:
+Original results of Vanilla Transformer trained from the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762):

 | Language-pair | BLEU score | Dataset |
 | --- | --- | --- |
 | English to German translation task | **28.4** | WMT-14 val |
 | English to French translation task | **41.8** | WMT-14 val |

 What I did (for now) is after coding architecture and training pipeline for vanilla Transformer, I trained the model using [training_controller.ipynb](https://github.com/malayjoshi13/Understanding-Transformer/blob/main/training_controller.ipynb) file which at the back use [training_pipeline.py](https://github.com/malayjoshi13/Understanding-Transformer/blob/main/training_pipeline.py) file.
 Due to computation constraints (as using Colab's free-tier GPU) training happened in phases.
 In first phase, model trained till 8th epoch and 63% of 9th Epoch.
 In second phase model started re-training from 9th epoch.

 How I did training in two phases?<br>
 I really don't advise this approach and would suggest going for the Colab Pro version if you can afford it.
 If you are just a student like me with limited financial resources, just follow this.
 So, after the first phase, when training stopped after the completion of the 8th Epoch, I switched to my other Google account, opened the training_controller.ipynb file there, and once GitHub was cloned in my GDrive, I moved the `output` and `tensorboard_logging` folders in the cloned repo at the switched GDrive.

+`To avoid overfitting training was stopped after 15th Epoch.
+Training weight at Epoch 10 is used for inference (will use it in next section).`<br>

 Here are the training and validation results in my case: